xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 We hope this article helped provided useful information on the nature of packets and streams in Internet.
 Also, we hope we clarified some key concepts related to netflow v9 on NCS5500.

-Particularly, the notion of "interval-rate" is irrelevant if we don't specify the traffic more precisely.
+Particularly, the notion of "interval-rate" should be considered irrelevant if we don't specify the traffic more precisely.

 In a follow up post, we will perform stress and performance testing on Netflow to illustrate all this.
 Stay tuned.